Adopted Cats Bring Comfort During Treatment

 When we adopted our fur babies, we always knew that we would care for them, whatever their needs were.
 We would snuggle them and show them all of the love and affection in the world.
 We never in a million years anticipated how much joy they would bring to our lives — even when we could not find it anywhere else.
 They comforted my husband in a way no person could.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Courtney won Cat Rescue & Adoption Network in Springfield, Oregon a 2019 Holiday Wishes award.